CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/custom-config-ssl.md

 #### Config Files Purpose

-The *postgresql.conf* file is the main Postgresql configuration file that allows the definition of a wide variety of tuning parameters and features.
+The *postgresql.conf* file is the main PostgreSQL configuration file that allows the definition of a wide variety of tuning parameters and features.

 The *pg_hba.conf* file is the way Postgresql secures client access.